 Some scents can have a calming effect on the human members of the family, and the same is true for our tail-wagging friends.
 Spraying your dog’s bed or bedtime toys with a calming blend of essential oils is a great way to alleviate any lingering anxiety from the day and get your pup ready to sleep through the night.

 I love this all-natural essential oil spray from ThunderEssence, the makers of the ThunderShirt!
 It’s made with lavender, chamomile, and Egyptian geranium essential oils, and it smells amazing!
 I’m tempted to spray it on my own pillow, but for now, I’ll save it for Tulip’s bed and cuddle toys!

-Classical music can also help calm down a dog and get him ready for bed.
+Your pup’s sensitive hearing may be able to pick up unfamiliar sounds or noises that you can’t.
+This can make them anxious or curious.
+Calming music, like classic music, can also help calm down a dog and get him ready for bed.
 I use the Zoundz app for my pets.
 It’s designed specifically to reduce a dog’s anxiety.
-I also love that every download contributes towards the Harmony Project – a program designed to alleviate anxiety in shelter pets.
+I also love that every download contributes toward the Harmony Project, a program designed to alleviate anxiety in shelter pets.

 When to Get Help from the Professionals